theandrewbailey/gram/README.md

 		* site_healthCommands
 			* These programs are called on the health check page (see `admin_health`), with their outputs shown.
 	1. Click Save and start blogging!
+		* Tip: upload all your images first before writing your post, and write the post in a text editor of your choice, then copy+paste.
 1. To start Payara again after a reboot, run `~/payara6/glassfish/bin/asadmin start-domain gramPayara-xxxxx` where `gramPayara-xxxxx` is the Payara username that the script gave you.
 (You kept that info, right?
 I told you it's important!)
-1. To setup another blog on the same server, an additional database must be created and registered as a JDBC resource (named "java/gram/`domain.name`") with Payara.
+1. To setup another blog on the same server, an additional database must be created and registered as a JDBC resource (named "java/gram/`domain.name`") in Payara.
-	1. Run `setupUsTheBlog.sh -a domain.name` where `domain.name` is the URL domain name that you wish to use for the new blog.
+	1. Run `setupUsTheBlog.sh -a domain.name`
+		* The new blog will be available at `https://domain.name`.
-		* DNS domain name must point to this server for this to work.
+		* Obviously, DNS must be configured correctly for this to work, but this guide will not cover that.
+I'm tired!
-	1. Follow the link, and setup the blog just like the first one.
+	1. Follow the link that the script gives you, and repeat step 2 for this new blog.

-I'm using [HAProxy](https://www.haproxy.org/) in front of Payara to handle port conversions, HTTPS, and HTTP/3.
+I'm using [HAProxy](https://www.haproxy.org/) in front of Payara to handle port conversions, HTTPS, HTTP/3, and another cache layer.
 However, I've run Payara directly on the internet with nothing between:

 * Port numbers can be changed in the admin console.
 (Configurations > server-config > HTTP Service > HTTP Listeners > http-listener-1, http-listener-2)
 * TLS certificates (like from Let's Encrypt) must be added in `~/payara6/glassfish/domains/gramPayara-xxxxx/config/keystore.p12` which uses the Payara master password (if using the script, it's the same as admin console login).
 You can setup a HTTPS-only redirect in Configurations > server-config > Network Config > Network Listeners > http-listener-1 > HTTP tab > Redirect Port.